Idan Ofer: Sports

 In 2018, Ofer purchased a 51% stake via Quantum Pacific Group in Portuguese second league football club Famalicão, which he subsequently increased to 85% in 2019.
 In 2019, Famalicão was promoted to the top-tier football league in Portugal, the Primeira Liga.

 Ofer also owns a 33% stake in Spain's La Liga football club Atlético Madrid.

+Since April 2026, Quantum Pacific Group has also owned Spanish SailGP team Los Gallos.

+In April 2025, Ofer expanded his sports portfolio into professional cycling by acquiring a 43% stake in Abarca Sports, the parent company of the Spanish Movistar Team, through his Quantum Pacific Management firm.